Hibahf/Qubit-Simulator/ANALYSIS.md

 1. **Simulator Advantage:** As expected, Qiskit's Aer simulator consistently outperformed the custom NumPy implementation by an order of magnitude.
 This highlights the immense optimization needed for practical quantum simulation.
 2.  **Exponential Scaling:** Both simulation times increased exponentially with qubit count, a clear demonstration of the "curse of dimensionality" inherent in representing quantum states.
-3.  **The Noise Overhead:** Introducing the noise model added a measureable and small overhead to the Qiskit simulation time, depicting the computational cost of modeling realistic quantum decoherence.
+3.  **The Noise Overhead:** Introducing the noise model added a measurable and small overhead to the Qiskit simulation time, depicting the computational cost of modeling realistic quantum decoherence.

 ## Conclusion and Future Work